 Backed by big money and millions of fans, the Korean pop music industry (K-Pop) has taken over the airwaves of Asia and the world.
 Although groups such as Brown Eyed Girls do not sing in English, they definitely bring to the masses the same Illuminati symbolism pushed by pop stars in the Western world.
 The video of “Sixth Sense” is a true manifesto of the elite, describing how it controls entertainers and uses them to indoctrinate the masses.
-This article analyzes the meaning of the symbolism in Brown Eyed Girls’ music video “Sixth Sense”.

 In last year’s article Narsha and SHINee: Illuminati Infiltration of K-Pop, I looked into the symbolism of two popular K-Pop videos and how they fit in the global Illuminati agenda.
 Since then, Korean pop has only gotten bigger as record labels like NegaNetwork and SM Entertainment churn out new boy and girl bands at a hectic pace.
 These labels are almost “pop music sweatshops” as scandals have arisen regarding the mistreatment of K-Pop stars and the signing of “slave contracts”.
 These labels are, in turn, owned and controlled by the same elite global media corporation who own American and British labels and pop stars.
 In this context, is it surprising that K-Pop videos show its stars tied down and submitting to a totalitarian power?

 The video of Sixth Sense from the very popular girl band Brown Eyed Girls, could not better portray the elite’s control on media and entertainment.
 More than simply displaying Illuminati symbolism, the video presents the blueprint of how popular figures can be used to communicate a specific message using sex and music as an incentive.
-Each one of the group’s members are shown in a different position of submission, each representing the different ways the elite controls entertainers to serve its interests.
+Each one of the group’s members is shown in a different position of submission, each representing the different ways the elite controls entertainers to serve its interests.
 While Myrio, Narsha, Ga-In and Jea appear to be rebelling against an authoritative police state, they are, at the end of the day, controlled opposition, serving in the elite’s Hegelian dialectic.
 Yes, all of these complex concepts are found in a K-Pop video intended for children and teenagers.
 Are they being warned or indoctrinated by the message of the video?
 Let’s look at the symbolism of the video and the messages it communicates to the viewers.

 The Premise of Sixth Sense